 DAY TO DAY ITINERARY

 April 8, DAY 1 Meet at the Heathrow Hilton Terminal 4 for a 12:00 noon departure by coach for the village of Beaulieu.
-The remainder of the afternoon is at leisure before early evening cocktails, followed by dinner—Montagu Arms Hotel for the next three nights.
+The remainder of the afternoon is at leisure before early evening cocktails, followed by dinner—Crown Manor at Lyndhurst for the next three nights.

 April 9, DAY 2 This morning we visit the exhibit at RAF Tangmere, alongside West Hampnett (now Goodwood Circuit).
 RAF Tangmere was a Spitfire base.
 However, as important, it was the top-secret base for flying spies into and out of Europe using short take-off and landing Lysander aircraft – with no weaponry, radio, or lights, these brave airmen flew only at night a few feet above the English Channel.
 Our lunch is at a cozy Inn once used by RAF pilots.
 This afternoon, we are at Goodwood for our first day of the Members Meeting.
 Today’s visit will include some qualifying events and track displays.
 The central focus is the large ‘Mess Hall’ - this was once a wartime airfield where lots of activity is going on and includes a very large food hall.
 Drivers and Members alike share the long tables.
 At dusk, there is a massive bonfire with entertainment and fireworks, a major part of the social aspect of the Members Meeting.
 This evening, we return to our hotel.